S1E10: Out of Pandora’s Box, Recovering Hope

 Likely for this reason, historians over the centuries tended to focus on men as the forgers of culture.
 If you listen to Hesiod, the only lasting thing women created was everything wrong with the world!
 But as Deborah underscored in a recent chapter about his Pandora myths, “Without the gift of woman (and the gifts of women), man cannot go forward, cannot fully experience what it is to be human.”[22]

-Despite being born to the Athenian civic class, Nicarete humbly took work as a wet nurse during a time of crushing family poverty (Demosthenes, Against Eubulides, 35, 43) and sold ribbons in the public marketplace (Against Eubulides31, 33–34).
-Euxitheus’ father, her second husband, had gone away to war; she was evidently desperate for income to feed her two children (Against Eubulides, 18–19, 42).[24]
+Despite being born to the Athenian civic class, Nicarete humbly took work as a wet nurse during a time of crushing family poverty (Demosthenes, Against Eubulides 35, 43) and sold ribbons in the public marketplace (Against Eubulides 31, 33–34).
+Euxitheus’ father, her second husband, had gone away to war; she was evidently desperate for income to feed her two children (Against Eubulide, 18–19, 42).[24]
 Though a well-born woman and socially prescribed to stay in the privacy of her home, she went to work.
-Euxitheus defends his mother’s actions with the words, “in view of the poverty with which she had to cope she did what was perhaps both necessary and fitting” (Against Eubulides, 42, trans.
+Euxitheus defends his mother’s actions with the words, “in view of the poverty with which she had to cope she did what was perhaps both necessary and fitting” (Against Eubulides 42, trans.
 Murray, 1939).[25]
 Indeed, many free-born Athenian women were forced to take on lowly labor as nurses, weavers, and vineyard workers during those wartime days (45).[26]
 Their sacrifices kept their families alive and ensured a generation of Athenians survived.

 Rebekah: This season we’ve seen moments where women seemingly broke out of boxes: killed their enemies, influenced laws, and founded an emerging religion.
 But we’ve also talked about the prostitutes, the wives, and the mothers.
 Roles that in our contemporary world sometimes take on negative connotations and sometimes are undervalued or overlooked.
 Ironically, in an age of female prime ministers and CEOs, motherhood can be perceived as antithetical to the feminist project.
 Ahmed’s idea of the “feminist killjoy” encourages us to identify the boxes that culture would put women in and turn them on their head.